ymcatwincities/openy_gated_content/modules/openy_gc_auth/modules/openy_gc_auth_reclique_sso/README.md

 ## How to use this integration.

 1. Enable this module.
-2. Setup your Reclique OAuth2 credentials
+2. Setup your Reclique SSO OAuth2 credentials
-here: /admin/openy/virtual-ymca/gc-auth-settings/provider/reclique_oauth2
+here: /admin/openy/virtual-ymca/gc-auth-settings/provider/reclique_sso
-3. Set Reclique OAuth2 as your main authorization plugin at the Virtual YMCA settings: /admin/openy/openy-gc-auth/settings
+3. Set Reclique SSO OAuth2 as your main authorization plugin at the Virtual YMCA settings: /admin/openy/openy-gc-auth/settings

 ## I need help.